Buenos Aires. Jan 9 – Jan 13, 2012

 On January 9, after a 25 hours (!) flight I arrived to Buenos Aires.
 Buenos Aires is a vibrant city with night life, a lot of traffic, bars and restaurants.
 The city looks very European.
 You could believe that you are in Madrid or Barcelona.
 I was wondering how well Argentina is going just ten years after the very deep economical crisis they underwent in 2001.

-I have used in BA for sightseeing the tourist bus called “Buenos Aires Bus”.
+“Buenos Aires Bus”.
 The bus is open roofed but if it rains they have a kind of soft top that they would use.
 It starts at Florida and Roque Saenz Pena and has 20 stations in

 the whole city.
 You can get on and off whenever you want.
 The buses come every 20 – 30 minutes and have fixed stations.
 The stations are marked on a map that you get when you buy the ticket.
 An one day ticket costs 70 peso and a two days ticket 90 peso.
 I’ve bought a two days ticket.
 On the second day I’ve used the bus just to reach some places where the subte does not go (eg La recoleta and San Telmo).